+The roadmap must be actively promoted, to showcase the progress which is being achieved, being led by the UK, and ensure global cooperation and harmonisation.
 Regulators should be supported with a revised framework to drive a progressive approach to NAMs to maximise the submission of NAMs methods, their acceptance and use.
-An environment must be established to allow industry stakeholders to submit NAMs as the rule instead of the exception.
+An environment must be established to allow industry stakeholders to submit NAMs as the rule instead of the exception, in accordance with a new legal enshrinement of the 'last resort' principle for animal tests.